Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 All invoices will be emailed directly to your Cambridge (@cam.ac.uk) email address.
 Invoices are sent on or around the first day of each Full Term.

-Payment terms are 10 days from date of invoice and your payment can be made via the Student Portal, Online Banking or by Bank Transfer.
-International students can also pay through TransferMate.
+Payment terms are 10 days from the date of the invoice and your payment can be made via our Student Portal, Online Banking or by Bank Transfer.
+International students can also pay through the international payment service TransferMate.

 The Student Portal

 The online portal for Sidney students offers a secure service through which you can make your debit and credit card payments.
-Simply follow the link (https://sidnet.sid.cam.ac.uk/student/finance/), sign-in with your Raven login and select the following options:
+Simply follow the link to Finance, Funds and ePay - Sidney Sussex College, Cambridge University.

 Online Banking or Bank Transfer